Optimized Quantum Networks: Memory and entanglement optimization protocols

 Once the protocol finishes and all the merging decisions have been considered, the final network state is designed and can be physically generated.
 This final state exhibits a tree-like structure that significantly reduce the total memory requirements.
-As an example, consider the case where in each request only one single bipartite link between some two nodes has to be provided.
-Independently of the number of requests, the optimal resource state consists of a single GHZ state of $k$ particles, where $k$ is the number of particles involved in the requests, since a $k-$party GHZ state can be transformed to a Bell state between any two constituents (see Sec. \ref{sec:basicops}).
+As an example, consider the case each of the request configurations only involve one Bell connection between any two nodes.
+Independently of the number of requests, the optimal resource state consists of a single GHZ state of $k$ particles, where $k$ is the number of particles involved in the requests, since a $k-$party GHZ state can be transformed into a Bell state between any two constituents (see Sec. \ref{sec:basicops}).
+Since only one qubit has to be stored per node, optimality in this case is guaranteed.
 The merging algorithm output in this case is exactly this $k-$qubit GHZ state, since all merging decisions succeed.

 Although we analyze in the following the performance of the merging protocol under the same assumptions introduced before, i.e. each request can only contain bipartite connections and each node can be part of only a single connection (i.e. be connected to one other node at most), we remark that the merging algorithm can be directly adapted and applied in more general situations, where target configurations involve arbitrary multipartite graph states shared by certain network nodes, or for cases where the nodes are connected to several other nodes in each request.
 When these assumptions are relaxed, other approaches with similar storage performance (e.g. switch-type construction) are not longer applicable.